mpokrass/PSYCH253/lecture_notes.md

 Cognitive reappraisal lessens negative emotion in conflicts and leads to more support for peaceful policies.

 Emotions are interralted sets of reactions to an object (different from core affect and mood).

+## Nov 30

+Egocentrism

+We ony have one perspective of the world; have to try to infer people's perspective on things through our senses, their emotions.

+We try to understand each other becuase it helps us co-operate towards social learning and social goals.

+Epley et al

+When we try to imagine others' thoughts, feelings, reactions, we use our perspective as an anchor and use cognitive effor to adjust.
+Demonstrated that when we have info it biases our judgements of others' thinking.
+Addint cognitive load increased the bias. (eg. hearing notes of sarcasm when not actually present).
+Eg. its hard to imagine what it's like to not understand something "curse of knowledge"

+Phone call recording saying monotonoely to go to a comedy show.
+Just before hearing it were told either had a positive or negative experience at the comedy show.

+Could tell the slight differences in tone.

+Children have difficulty perceiving mind in others, usually fail false belief task up until about 3.5.
+Inability to appreciate the different perspectives and information others hold.

+Adults develop the ability to override this innate tendency and are able to consider other people's perspectives.

+Epley et al

+Eye tracking study.
+Found that adults have automatic egocentric process that is controlled cognitively.

+Study looking at ikea shelf, some had blockades.
+Measured eye tracking behaviour.
+Told children and adults to grab the small truck.
+Director and participants view.
+Children would hand the truck that the director can't see, but adults would grab the truck that the director could.
+First looked at the blocked truck and then supressed that response.

+-
+Consequences: false consensus effect

+We see our own choices as more common and likely to be done by the majority (compared to alternative choices).
+Eg. when asked about personal info people believed that most people shared similar traits (like fear of spiders).

+Eg. false consensus and Trump.
+Don't always appreciate that others see things differently as us.

+-
+Consequences; illusion of transparency

+View the world from our POV and we often believe people are able to read our emotions well.

+Gilovich et al asked particiaptns to hide their disgust (At a bad tasting drink)

+Video recordings of themselves were surprising, saw themselves as more inexpressive (thought other people would be able to tell their emotions/feelings better)

+Eg. giving presentations or speeches (everyone can tell you're extremely nervous).

+-
+consequences; poor decision making

+Often neglect circumstantial info

+Grossmann and Kross: people made better decisions for others than they do for themselves.
+We give advice more easily to others because we don't consider some of the  barriers or difficulties they might face (bad perspective taking; solomon's paradox).

+Prompt was imagining their spouse cheated on themselves or a friend.
+Better advice for friend/more objective decisions.
+Decisions that are better for the long term.
+King Solomon; reknowned for giving good advice, but made bad decisions for himself.

+-
+Gilovich et al

+Do we incorrectly perceive the amount of attention paid to us?

+Target participant had to wear a t-shirt into a room of other participants working on questionnaiires.
+(I <3 justin bieber).
+Entered the room with a knock, then had to estimate the likelihood that people would rememver the shirt.

+IV: predicted vs actual observer ratings

+DV: accuracy of recall

+Result:

+- Predicted: around 50%
+- actual: 10%

+We over emphasize how much attention people pay to us.
+Incaccurately predict that people will recall noticable information; when in reality people have a lot more important things going on in their minds.